Modules – Skills & Tools

 BioInteractive- Virtual Immunology Lab

-Complete the virtual immunology lab to learn more about how ELISA can be used to test blood samples for diseases.
+Complete the blood typing game or the virtual immunology lab to learn more about how ELISA can be used to test blood samples for diseases.
 Upload pictures and your completed lab notebook for this activity.

 Online Lab